pcafrica/advanced_programming_2023-2024/lectures/06/06-c++_stl.md

   bool std::binary_search(It first, It last, const T& value);
   ```
   returns true if the `value` is present.
-- Set union, intersection, and difference (they do not need to be a `set<T>`, it is sufficient that the range is ordered):
+- Set union, intersection, and difference (they do not need to be a `std::set<T>`, it is sufficient that the range is ordered):
   ```cpp
   std::set<int> a;
   std::set<int> b;